windicss/nuxt-windicss/README.md

 }
 ```

-### Ordering
+### Ordering (optional)

-By default, Windi will load layers together, before your other css files.
-To change the layout ordering you can manually include the Windi modules.
+By default, this module will load all of the windi layers togethor beyond your CSS.

+If you'd like to change the layout ordering you can manually include the layers where you want them.

-If, for example, you had a `main.css` which had `h1 { margin-bottom: 30px; }`, you might do something like this:
+For example, you had a `main.css` which had `h1 { margin-bottom: 30px; }`, you might do something like this:

 ```js
 // nuxt.config.js